fredericGette/Lumia520/content/linux/README.md

 ```
 # blkid
 ```
-Find a line with the text '/dev/mapper/userdata2: LABEL="pmOS_root"' and note the value of the UUID.
+In the result of the previous command, find a line with the text '/dev/mapper/userdata2: LABEL="pmOS_root"' and note the value of the UUID.

 Now we can format the root partition.
 Do no forget to pass the UUID to the command mkfs.ext4 with the parameter `-U`:
 ```